openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Host: https://server.example.com
 ```

-If a scope value related to credential issuance and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the Credential Issuer MUST interpret these individually.
+If a scope value related to Credential issuance and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the Credential Issuer MUST interpret these individually.
 However, if both request the same Credential type, then the Credential Issuer MUST follow the request as given by the authorization details object.

 ### Additional Request Parameters